vantablack2443/FarmingSimulation_Kotlin/Template_for_the_Implementation_Report.md

 The task of fixing the logic was mostly reassigned to Thejitha, Kevin and Ana.
 - Another issue encountered was the plant logic and their implementation scattered across many different classes, so for redesigning these classes Thejitha and Nehesh took the responsibility.
+- Certain attributes had to be adjusted to work with the harvest Estimating Handler.
-- The remaining discrepancies between the initial and the final implementation plans stem from the time-management realted redistribution of the workload.
+- The remaining discrepancies between the initial and the final implementation plans stem from the time-management related redistribution of the workload.
 ---